ouspg/CompSec/Lab6_Digital_forensics/README.md

 * Exiftool is tool for inspecting image metadata
 * Foremost can extract files of specified type from other files, for example memory dumps of processes

-**NOTICE: Last cache FOREST coordinates are not right, so ignore that inconsistency for now, it will be fixed later**

 ### C) Data hiding & password recovery